KnowageLabs/Knowage-Documentation/user-guide/ka_user_mydoc.rst

 The |image36| opens the parameters panel and it is visible only if there are parameters associated to the document.

-The |image37| opens the contextual menu shown in :numref:`toolbarcontexmenu`.
+The |image37| opens the contextual menu shown in figure below.
 We describe the main functionalities provided by this menu in the following.

 .. _toolbarcontexmenu:
 .. figure:: media/image32.png